dia1128/Deep-Learning-Independent-Studies-Spring2021/README.md

-# Finding Local max/min in non-convex function with Visualization using Pytorch
+# Finding Local max/min in non-convex function with Visualization Using Pytorch

 ## Problems